Lab-Grown Diamonds vs Natural in 2026: The Market Just Shifted

 What Buyers Are Actually Doing With the Difference

 The question people ask has changed.
 It is no longer “natural or lab?” but “what does the gap let me upgrade?”
 The average lab-grown center stone has jumped from about 1.3 carats in 2019 to roughly 2.5 carats today.
 Some buyers simply pocket the savings; others go bigger, choose a finer metal, or put the difference into a more meaningful setting.
-Over the past two years lab-grown became the majority choice for engagement-ring center stones - The Knot's 2026 study puts it around 61% - though some of the newest data suggests natural diamonds are quietly regaining ground in the bridal segment as lab-grown becomes more of a commodity.
+According to The Knot's 2026 Real Weddings Study, lab-grown center stones now account for 61% of all engagement ring purchases - a 239% increase since 2020 - while natural-diamond engagement rings showed no growth in total spend or center-stone size over the same period.

 One Honest Word on Resale